-Here are several potential benefits to using iron cookware:
+Here are several potential benefits to using an iron skillet:

-Foods cooked in cast-iron pots contain higher levels of iron than foods cooked in other types of cookware.
+Foods cooked in an iron skillet contain higher levels of iron than foods cooked in other types of cookware.
 This has led many health professionals to believe that there may be additional nutritional benefits.
 In fact, many of the physicians I’ve worked over the years who have even written orders to use cast-iron when preparing foods for nursing home residents who have low iron levels.

 Iron cookware can be used on the stove-top, in the oven, or even over a campfire.
 The culinary possibilities are endless: sautéing, baking, broiling, simmering, steaming, you name it.
 This alone makes it easy to see why many cooks consider this cookware to be essential.